jamesocoder/myProjects/spotifyApi/web-api-examples/authorization/authorization_code_pkce/README.md

 # Spotify Authorization Code with PKCE example

 This app displays your Spotify profile information using [Authorization Code with PKCE](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) to grant permissions to the app.

-## Using your own credentials

-You will need to register your app and get your own credentials from the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard).

-- Create a new app in the dashboard and add `http://localhost:8080` to the app's redirect URL list.
-- Once you have created your app, update the `client_id` and `redirect_uri` in the `public/app.js` file with the values obtained from the app settings in the dashboard.
+It may require you to log in and out 1 or 2 times before your data begins to display.

 ## Running the example

+Contact me and request to be added as an authorized user to the Spotify API App this example requests authorization through (PersonalProject001).

 From a console shell: